aoanla/aoanla.github.io/posts/highlights/2019/weekendhighlights-01122019/index.rst

 .. __: https://www.facebook.com/events/418606715514678/

 `WestSide Derby Dollz`_ host the first of their three-part "Summer Slam" series of open "Amber" scrimmages.
 (For those not familiar with the colour-coding scrimmage system, "Amber" is low-contact, intermediate between "Green" and "Red" (full contact)).
+Players will retain their teams for the following two parts of the series, to allow a better feel for their progress.

 .. _WestSide Derby Dollz: https://www.instagram.com/westsidederbydollz/